 Moving a child to the caregiver’s home

-- Make the new home child-friendly.
-A safe place for youngsters to play or a quiet study-zone for older kids are just two ways to help your child adjust to a new home.
+- Make the new home child friendly.
+A safe place for youngsters to play or a quiet study zone for older youth are just two ways to help your child adjust to a new home.

 - Emphasize equal treatment.
-The caregiver may have his or her own children at home.
-If the caregiver’s children get sent to their rooms for disobeying, the caregiver might want to establish the same consequences to your child to be fair and avoid resentment.
+Caregivers may have their own children at home.
+If the caregiver’s children get sent to their rooms for disobeying, the caregiver might want to establish similar consequences for your child to be fair and avoid resentment.
 Discuss this with your child and the caregiver.

-- If possible, introduce your child or teen to people in the new environment to make the transition easier — it’s always nice to know someone when you move.
+- If possible, introduce your child or teen to people in the new environment to make the transition easier.
+It’s always nice to know someone when you move.
 Ask your installation school liaison about the youth sponsorship program, and check out more ways to help your children cope with moving.

 Planning is especially important when deployment happens suddenly.
 In this case:

 - Maintain an emergency fund.
 To be sure you have immediate funds for your child should a deployment pop up quickly, create an emergency fund.
 Speak to a financial counselor through your installation Personal Financial Management Services office located at the Military and Family Readiness Center.
 You can also call Military OneSource at 800-342-9647, schedule a live chat or find OCONUS/international calling options.